 What do I need to do before the appointment?

-We ask that you complete the personal medical history and family history forms that will be sent to you once you have scheduled an appointment.
+We ask that you complete the personal medical history and family history forms that will be sent to you.
+These will be sent via an online link to your e-mail.
+Paper copies are available upon request.
 Correct information about the types of cancer in your family is very important in assessing cancer risk.

 Is genetic testing recommended for all patients?